vmakhin/ERT_tasks/Assessment_Interpolation/README.md

 <img src="Delaunay_Linear_Interpolation.png"  alt="drawing"  width="400"  height="400"/>

-### This approach gives very rough representation of variable Value.
+### This approach gives a very rough representation of variable Value.

 This approach doesn’t consider values outside Delaunay triangles.
-Another limitation of this approach is very limited extrapolation capabilities outside area covered by triangles.
+Another limitation of this approach is very limited extrapolation capabilities outside the area covered by triangles.

-### Second approach I used was based on applying nearest analysis with original kriging method with spherical variogram model.
+### The second approach I used was based on applying nearest analysis with original kriging method with spherical variogram model.

 I used publicly available Python tool **PyKrige.**

-This method involves coordinates of points with known values and whole set of values in these points to create interpolation object over whole rectangular area.
+This method involves coordinates of the points with known values and the whole set of values in these points to create an interpolation object over the whole rectangular area.
- On Fig.4 and Fig.55 we can see final result of our application of nearest approximation using kriging function
+ On Fig.4 and Fig.55 we can see the final result of our application of the nearest approximation using kriging function

 <img src="assessment_interpolation.png"  alt="drawing"  width="400"  height="400"/>